 Properly Clean and Prep

 While you may be inclined to skip your deep clean, I want to remind you – This first step is extremely important!
 If you want your epoxy to correctly adhere to the floor, it must be as clean as possible.
-(For properly cleaning a floor, and suggestions on how to remove stains, check out our blog on How to Clean A Garage Floor).
+(For properly cleaning a floor, and suggestions on how to remove stains, check out our article on How to Clean A Garage Floor).
 You also want to make sure to take the time to remove everything out of the garage, so you have an open floor to work with.
 If this is not possible, you may want to split the project into two parts and move everything to one side of the garage, as it will take a few days for the epoxy to dry.
 Once the first section is complete and has had ample time to dry, move everything to the completed side so you can finish the second section.

 How Do I fill Garage Floor Cracks?